crackleware/idevice-app-runner/README.txt

 *** Run app on iDevice using com.apple.debugserver ***

-This simple application will start iOS app (using com.apple.debugserver) and tail its output.
+This simple utility will start iOS app (using com.apple.debugserver) and tail its output.

 Interrupting idevice-app-runner process (ctrl-c) stops app on iDevice too.